 For veteran high school math teacher Kathleen Braun, it will be her third strike in the Denver School district in 50 years.
 Braun joined teachers on picket lines in 1969 and again in 1994.

-Union representatives claim many teachers have to work extra jobs just to make ends meet, or leave the district for higher paying jobs in neighboring school districts.
+Union representatives claim that many teachers have to work extra jobs just to make ends meet, or leave the district for higher-paying jobs in neighboring school districts.

 “We think it’s important that DPS sees and knows and understands what it’s like not to have teachers in the classroom every day because they need us,” Rob Gould, lead negotiator for the teachers’ union, said at a news conference Monday morning.

 Henry Ramon, president of the Denver Classroom Teachers Association, said he hopes the walkout will be brief.
 The union plans to return to the negotiating table on Tuesday.

 “We really need a cooling off period for both sides to come to the table with proposals that really benefit everybody,” Ramon said Monday.
 “Bonuses have really proven ineffective and our students are paying the price of this experiment.”

 The average starting pay for teachers in Denver is $43,255.
 The union is asking that starting pay be boosted to $45,800.